0x48piraj/wrong8007/README.md

 - [Development guide](docs/development.md)
 - [Security model](docs/security-model.md)

-PRs that violate the project's trust boundaries or safety guarantees will not be accepted.

-## Data destruction notes
+## Payload design

 **Wrong Boot** defines *when* execution occurs, not *what* is executed.

 For operators designing their wipe or sanitization payloads, see:

-- [Data destruction & Wiping rationale](docs/dd.md): Covers common myths, modern research and practical tooling for effective data sanitization.
+- [Data destruction & Wiping](docs/dd.md): Explores the common myths, historical standards, research and practical techniques for data sanitization.

 ### Who this project is for